padraic/mutagenesis/README.markdown

 -------------------

 Work on MutateMe is ongoing, and more mutations will be added over time.
-At present the following mutations are available:
+At present the following mutations are available (primarily simple operator/value reversals):

     * BooleanTrue: replace TRUE with FALSE
     * BooleanFalse: replace FALSE with TRUE